fishjam-dev/fishjam-docs/docs/introduction/basic_concepts.md

 A peer is a client-side entity that connects to the server to publish, subscribe or publish and subscribe to tracks published by components or other peers.
-The peer's process is spawned after peer connects to the server.
+The peer's process is spawned after the peer connects to the server.
 At the moment, there is only one type of peer - WebRTC.

 ## Difference between Component and Peer